Stuck (2007 film): Plot

-The film takes place in Providence, Rhode Island where Thomas "Tom" Bardo (Stephen Rea) is having a particularly bad day; not only has his unemployment run out, but he has also been evicted from his apartment.
+In Providence, Rhode Island, Thomas "Tom" Bardo (Stephen Rea) is having a particularly bad day; not only has his unemployment run out, but he has also been evicted from his apartment.
 Retirement-home caregiver Brandi Boski (Mena Suvari), who is potentially up for a promotion at work, celebrates with a night of drinking and MDMA before driving home.
-On the way home, Brandi hits Tom with her car and he becomes trapped in her car's windshield.
+On the way, Brandi hits Tom with her car and he becomes trapped in her windshield.
 Afraid of being arrested, Brandi continues to drive home with the promise that she will get Tom help.
-But as she begins to debate the issue, Brandi feels the accident will destroy her life and opts to take a taxi to work, leaving him to die slowly in her garage.
-When Tom realizes that, he painfully tries to escape.
+However, believing that reporting the accident will destroy her life, she opts to take a taxi to work the next day, leaving him to die slowly in her garage.
+When Tom realizes this, he painfully tries to escape.

 Tom does everything he can to get out of the situation.
 He beeps the horn and pulls himself from a shard of glass.
 Eventually, he is able to get a young neighbor boy's attention, but the boy's family, who are illegal immigrants, don't want to get involved.
 Later, a dog being walked by his owner comes across Tom, but the owner mistakenly thinks the dog has gotten into the garbage.
-Tom's chances of escaping begin to look grim.

 Brandi enlists the help of her boyfriend, Rashid (Russell Hornsby), in an attempt to kill and dispose of Tom.
 Rashid is a drug dealer who claims that he's disposed of people before.
-Meanwhile, Tom is able to pull himself free from the windshield, but before he can escape from the garage, Rashid and Brandi restrain him.
+Meanwhile, Tom is able to pull himself from the windshield, but before he can escape from the garage, Rashid and Brandi restrain him.
 They go back into Brandi's house and decide to kill Tom and hide the evidence by burning both Tom's corpse and the car.